Transform

 /}

-If the text preceding the central
+If the text preceding the central /

-character is a valid DSET ID then the expression after that/
+character is a valid DSET ID then the expression after that /

-will be applied to the column names in that DSETIf the text preceding the
+will be applied to the column names in that DSET

-character is not a valid DSET ID then the entire text of the variable between the${/
+character is not a valid DSET ID then the entire text of the variable between the ${/

 enclosure is treated as a regular expression and will be applied to the default DSET